-7 Bizarre Ways Kids Entertained Themselves Before Video Games
+7 Bizarre Ways Kids Amused Themselves Before Video Games

 This generation is soft, and uninspired.
 In the old days, all a kid needed to have a good time was imagination, some throwing knives, and a couple of belts tied round his neck.
 Here are seven examples of forgotten fun.